Polk County Tweaker Lure Mini-Course [Rigging, Retrieving, & More]

 Ideal Equipment

-Here’s a quick listing of the overall equipment that has proven to help maximize the results when using the Twitch lures:
+Here’s a quick listing of the overall equipment that has proven to help maximize the results when using the tweaker:

 Rod

 I highly recommend 7’6″ Fast Action blanks with Medium power.
-Here are links to my 2 favorite combos for using soft plastic lures like The Twitch:
+Here are links to my 2 favorite combos for using soft plastic lures like the tweaker:

 Line